 “What you are looking for is seriousness about growth in the person’s faith,” he says 10 Questions on Dating with Matt Chandler.
 “And so I think the church really serves and helps Christian singles consider marriage and consider dating.
 Within the covenant community of faith, there should be those around a person that can speak of their reputation and whether they are serious about growing in the Lord and putting sin to death in their life.
 And that’s what you are looking for.
 Is there seriousness in your boyfriend to grow in his relationship and understanding with the Lord?”

 Matt adds that he has sadly found that single Christian women (and men) hit an area of desperation.
-They may be committed to dating Christian guys, but they don’t look at the spiritual growth of their boyfriends.
-A Christian woman who wants to be in a relationship may ignore the signs that their boyfriend isn’t a strong believer, or doesn’t believe in God at all.
-A Christian woman who really wants to be in a relationship may date and marry outside her faith because she really wants to be loved.
-This is natural and normal!
-But, don’t let your God-given desire for love and unity blind you.
+They may be committed to dating someone who doesn’t believe in God, but they don’t look at the spiritual growth of their boyfriends.
+A Christian woman who wants to be in a relationship may ignore the signs that her “Christian” boyfriend isn’t a strong believer or doesn’t believe in God at all.
+He may even be a non Christian — and not just a Catholic “non Christian man.”
+A Christian woman who really wants to be in a relationship may date and marry outside her faith because she deeply and desperately wants to be loved.

 “Many Christians will say, ‘Yeah, [my boyfriend] is a Christian, he comes to church,’” says Matt.
 “And really what they’re saying is this guy comes to church a couple of times a month, but outside of attending a service, he doesn’t have a real seriousness about growing in his understanding of the Lord, growing in his understanding of the Bible, being a prayerful person, no vivication or mortification that can be spotted, and no one who really knows them enough to speak to the growth in their character.”

-8. Stay focused on your own spiritual growth
+8. Stay focused on your growth as a Christian woman

-I always, always encourage women to get emotionally and spiritually healthy – whether they’re dating outside their faith or married to a husband who believes in God more than they do.
-The key to a strong, healthy relationship is to grow in your faith.
+I always, always encourage Christian women to get emotionally and spiritually healthy – whether they’re dating non Christian men or married to men who believe in God even more than they do.
+The key to a strong, healthy marriage is to grow in your faith.
 Then, you’ll be better able to make good decisions about all aspects of your life.

 Don’t let your boyfriend or husband’s spiritual beliefs separate you from God.
-It’s easy to prioritize a man over our Father, but it’s so unhealthy and damaging.
+It’s temptingly easy for a Christian woman to prioritize a man (“non Christian” or Christian) over the Father, but it’s unhealthy and damaging.
 Stay strong in your faith by listening to Christian podcasts about God, reading books about Christian marriages, and learning how to navigate relationships with people who don’t believe in God.
 Even if you’re married to a man who refuses to believe in God, commit yourself to daily learning.
 Walk with your Creator, your Father, your comfort and shelter.
 Accept His love and healing, His joy and peace.
 Rest in the knowledge that you are fearfully and wonderfully made!
-He has a purpose for you.
+God has a purpose for you.

-God has a purpose for your relationship, even if you’re dating outside your faith.
-This doesn’t mean you have to marry the guy you’re with or even stay in an unhealthy or unhappy marriage.
+God also has a purpose for your relationship, even if you’re dating someone who doesn’t believe in God.
+This doesn’t mean you have to marry the non Christian man you’re dating or even stay in an unhealthy or unhappy marriage.
 It just means that there is a reason you are here today, and God will redeem the mistakes and heal the wounds.

 9. Remember that faith alone doesn’t guarantee a happy marriage

-On the Focus on the Family website, Carol Heffernan wrote a wonderful article about God and married couples:
+On the Focus on the Family website, Carol Heffernan gave great advice for married Christian couples:

 In The Sacred Search: What If It’s Not about Who You Marry, But Why?, Gary Thomas What if you stopped looking for a “soul mate” and started looking for a “sole mate”—someone who will live out with you the great purpose of God?
 What if dating isn’t about finding “the one” but making a wise choice so you can better serve the One who loves you most?
 What if God didn’t design relationships to make you happy but to make you holy?